NUS-HPC-AI-Lab/VideoSys/README.md

 ## Contributing

-If you encounter problems using OpenDiT or have a feature request, feel free to create an issue!
+If you encounter problems using VideoSys or have a feature request, feel free to create an issue!
 We also welcome pull requests from the community.

 ## Citation